riversearch/helm-charts/README.md

 # River
-This is a fork of the Elasticsearch helm charts repo which we use to implement small cusomizations while remaining in sync with updates provided by Elastic.
+This is a fork of the ElasticSearch/Kibana helm charts repo which we use to implement small cusomizations while remaining in sync with updates provided by Elastic.
+Keep in mind that forks of public repositories are also public.

+DO NOT KEEP ANY SENSITIVE INFORMATION IN THIS REPO.

 ### Updating Fork
 ```bash